Unit 3: Advanced Topics & Disease Prevention¶

 Evidence Level: Weak to Harmful

-Given the marketing focus on "fighting free radicals" and "oxidative stress," we need to address antioxidant supplements directly.
+Marketing loves to focus on "fighting free radicals" and "oxidative stress," so it’s worth talking about antioxidant supplements directly.

-This is where marketing and evidence diverge dramatically.
+This is one of the places where marketing and evidence diverge dramatically.
 The Cochrane Collaboration's systematic review of antioxidant supplements for mortality prevention found:

 - No protective effect from antioxidant supplements (beta-carotene, vitamins A, C, E, selenium) on overall mortality